NoahBres/LearnRoadRunner/docs/feedforward-tuning.md

     <img src="./assets/feedforward-tuning/deetz-tuning-half.jpg" alt="Image depicting a decently tuned system with minimal phase lag">
     <div class="absolute top-0 left-0 w-full h-full pointer-events-none" style="box-shadow: inset 0 2px 6px 2px rgba(0, 0, 0, 0.06)"></div>
     </div>
-  <figcaption class="mt-2 text-sm text-gray-600 text-center">Tuned Feedforward Controller</figcaption>
+  <figcaption class="mt-2 text-sm text-center text-gray-600">Tuned Feedforward Controller</figcaption>
 </figure>

 You may notice the asymmetry in the acceleration.
 Unfortunately, perfect velocity control is not yet achievable with a stock motor control model due to this asymmetry.
 Notice that the acceleration does not track well when decelerating.
 We suspect that this is due to weird Rev Hub's unique motor controller.
 For more details, or if you have a solution to this problem, please hit up the [FTC Discord](https://discord.gg/first-tech-challenge).